dev0051/Aqi-based-health-monitoring-/README.md

 2. Append `?demo=1` to the URL (e.g., `http://localhost:8000/aqi.html?demo=1`)
 3. The dashboard will generate realistic random vitals for presentations

+**Option C – Fully offline build**
+1. Copy both `aqi_offline.html` and `chart.umd.min.js` to the same folder/USB
+2. Open `aqi_offline.html` directly from disk (double-click works)
+3. Everything runs client-side with synthetic data, no servers or query params required
+4. Use this version for USB sharing or environments without internet access

 ### Deploy to Production (Get Your Own URL)

 **Easiest Method - Netlify:**